 Finer grounds also tend to become over-extracted during the steeping phase of the brewing process, which winds up with an extremely bitter cup of coffee, no way to start the day if you ask us.
 Using finer grounds will not only leave you with a bitter coffee but will also result in a coffee that is muddy, full of small coffee particulates left over.

 Finer grounds also require excessive force from the plunger and may result in some of your morning coffee spills out of the sides, burning your hands in the process.

 To ensure you achieve consistently coarse grounds, we recommend using a burr grinder.
 Luckily, we carry two specific coffee grinders, the Bodum Bistro and the Baratza Encore that are perfect for this application.
-Both grinders are robust, durable, and can achieve consistent grinds suitable for not only coarse grinds but achieve fine grinds perfect for other brewing methods like espresso or the Turkish method.
+Both grinders are robust, durable, and can achieve consistent grinds suitable for not only coarse grinds but achieve fine grinds perfect for other brewing methods like espresso, our take on instant coffee, or the Turkish method.